 That brings me to today, where I've met many great friends through social media and met up with them to shoot together - It inspired me in a way to share my own view of the city.
-So I decided to commit even more and try new things, and started to get into 'rooftopping' and urban exploration also known as 'urbex'.
+So I decided to commit even more and try new things, and started to climb more buildings and explore the urban jungle.
 I never labeled myself as a 'photographer' or 'rooftopper' as some would say, because it's subjective and limiting to my full potential.

-Rooftopping really opened my eyes and made me live in the moment, but when I'm up there, I still can’t believe I’m there at that specific time.
+Climbing the skyscrapers of Shanghai really opened my eyes and made me live in the moment, and when I'm up there, I can’t believe I’m there in that moment.
 Many people remind me to be careful and ask me how I'm not afraid.
 I don’t think I was ever afraid of heights; it’s just the fear of falling.
 I started to enjoy going out by myself and sometimes with other shooters to explore the city.
 Finding a special place and having it all to yourself makes you feel powerful and as if you are in a completely different world.

 As a result, I am recognized for my breathtaking photos that show a never before seen side of Shanghai.
 Instagram is like a fuel to me in a way, but I’m not depending on it.
 No matter what, I'll still go out to explore, because my purpose is to express, not to impress.

 One big advice for anybody taking photos, making art, or fulfilling your passion, is to commit and be unique.
 Do what you love, don’t think about what you don’t have, and don’t let anything or anybody limit you.
 The world is yours, so what are you waiting for?